 Using a RTL2832U + E4000 USB DVB TV Dongle as a V/UHF SDR

-I aquired a suitable dongle for about £5 GBP and used software downloaded from the web.
+I acquired a suitable dongle from China for about £5 GBP and used software downloaded from the web.

 The antenna wires can either be separate wires or ends of loops.
 As shown in this example.